Ready to use, matt lime marble paint.

 - Antistatic and dust-repellent

-- Matt and highly opaque marble white
+- Matt and highly covering marble white

 The substrate should be dry and free of separating substances such as oil stains.
-Minor layers should be removed with a wire brush or spatula.
+Inferior layers should be removed with a wire brush or spatula.
 If necessary, the substrate can be strengthened with casein primer.

-Can lime paint also be coloured?
+Can lime paint also be tinted in colour?

-What consumption is to be expected?
+What is the consumption to be expected?

 On smooth surfaces approx. 130-150 g/m², so a bucket is sufficient for up to 100 m².
 The lime paint can be diluted with up to 1 l./bucket of water, depending on the absorbency of the substrate.
 A previous coat of casein primer balances the absorbency of the substrate.
 This facilitates the application and reduces the consumption of the lime paint.
 The final hiding power of the paint is only visible after the lime paint has completely dried.